gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 - How to produce and consume messages using `kafka-console-producer` and `kafka-console-consumer`
 - How to work with keyed messages in Kafka
 - How consumer groups distribute partitions across multiple consumers and how to monitor lag
+- How to reset consumer group offsets to re-process messages from the beginning
 - How to use `kcat` as a powerful alternative CLI for producing and consuming messages
 - How to stream realistic test data into Kafka using a sales data simulator
 - How topic retention controls how long data is kept, and how log compaction keeps only the latest value per key
+- How to delete a record from a compacted topic using a tombstone message
-- How to inspect and manage your Kafka cluster using the AKHQ web UI
+- How to inspect and manage your Kafka cluster using the AKHQ and Kafbat UI web interfaces

 ## Prerequisites